bclark8923/Astray/README.md

 # Maze Roll

 A WebGL maze game built with Three.js and Box2dWeb.
-Play it here: http://wwwtyro.github.com/Astray/

 ### Launching